stanciudorin/appleitems/README.md

 #### Shop

 * A user, authenticated or not, can peruse the different products available at the shop.
 They can search for items using the search bar, filter their search selecting any of the categories and subcategories narrowing down the options to those they are looking for, and also sort the items by category, price, product name or brand name.
-* Users can view more details of the desire item by clicking on the prodcut image or on the details button shown below the image only for the products that require the selection of a size before the purchase.
+* Users can view more details of the desire item by clicking on the prodcut image.
 * Once the user has chosen their desire size, when applicable, and number of items wanted, they can add then to the shopping bag.
 After doing so, they can either go back to the shop to look for other products, or review the items they have in their shopping bag before procceding to the checkout page.
 User can update the number of items or remove the items completely directly from the shopping bag.
 * If they user is happy with the items in their bag, they can finish the purchase filling up the checkout form, inclusive of some personal details to be included in the order and the credit or debit card they want to use for the payment.
 Once the payment is accepted, they can see a summary of their order.
 At this same time, an email is sent to the email address provided.

 #### Logging in
 * Members that have finished the sign up process can log in from the home page using either their email address or username selected during the registration and their password.
 If they have forgotten the password, they can reset this by clicking the link on the log in page.
-* After a successful log in, the user is redirected to their profile page, where they can review their personal details, their membership subscription and any previous orders from the shop, if any.
+* After a successful log in, the user is redirected to their profile page, where they can review their personal details and any previous orders from the shop, if any.
 * The member can update their personal details directly from the link on the profile page, which will display a form pre-filled with their current information.

 ### Features left to implement
-* As we gain more business and more customers, we can add extra functionality on the products. i.e we can implement a color function for the customers tu be able to select different product colours.
+* As we gain more business and more customers, we can add extra functionality on the products. i.e we can implement a color function for the customers to be able to select different product colours.
 * We can also implement a sorting functionality so that only products of a certain colour to be desplayed.
-* A pre ordering functionality for the products that are soon to be released by Apple so that the customers can put pre order them.
+* A pre ordering functionality for the products that are soon to be released by Apple so that the customers can pre order them.

 ---